João Camacho

-João Pedro Gomes Camacho (born 23 June 1994) is a Portuguese professional footballer who plays for Moreirense F.C. as a right winger.
+João Pedro Gomes Camacho (born 23 June 1994) is a Portuguese professional footballer who plays as a right winger for Süper Lig club Fatih Karagümrük.

 Club career

+Nacional

 Born in Funchal, Madeira, Camacho joined local C.D.
 Nacional's youth system in 2007 at the age of 13, from neighbouring C.F.
 União.
 He made his debut in the Primeira Liga on 12 April 2014, coming on as a late substitute in a 2−0 home win against C.S.
 Marítimo.

 Camacho was rarely played over the course of three top-flight seasons, and in late January 2016 he was loaned to Spanish Segunda División B club SD Compostela.
 In the following summer he joined another third-tier team, Celta de Vigo B, also on loan.

+Camacho scored his first goal in the Portuguese main division on 26 August 2018, from a penalty kick in the 2−1 away victory over Vitória de Setúbal.
+He totalled seven for the campaign, but suffered relegation as second-bottom.

+Moreirense

+On 24 July 2022, Camacho signed a one-year contract with Liga Portugal 2 side Moreirense FC.
+In June 2023, having contributed four goals from 31 appearances to their promotion (38 in all competitions), he agreed to a one-year extension.